KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 # What Does a Successful Global United Methodist Presence Look Like?
 Does the above description of a successful organization of the future fit the United Methodist Church?
 If not, should the United Methodist Church be more like this description?

-A successful global United Methodist presence is one that changes with the times to best meet the needs of current members, pontential future members and others in need.

 ## Gap Analysis
 One way to know if the United Methodist Church should be more like this description of a successful organization of the future may be to analyze a church that is already closer to fitting this description.

 The name of the church is [LifeChurch](http://www.lifechurch.tv).

 In the article [Surviving Disruption](https://hbr.org/2012/12/surviving-disruption), Max Wessel and Clayton Christensen explain how a company can disrupt itself in order to avoid being disrupted:

 * Identify the strengths of your disrupter’s business model
 * Identify your own relative advantages
 * Evaluate the conditions that would help or hinder the disrupter from co-opting your current advantages in the future.

-LifeChurch does not have physical churches in

 ## LifeChurch